Paul Ricœur: 1913–1945: Birth to war years

 Paul, whose penchant for study was fueled by his family's Protestant emphasis on Bible study, was bookish and intellectually precocious.
 He discovered philosophy while attending the Lycée de Rennes (now Lycée Émile-Zola de Rennes), where he studied under Roland Dalbiez (1893–1976), who was professor of philosophy at the lycée.
 Ricœur received his bachelor's degree in 1932 from the University of Rennes and began studying philosophy, and especially phenomenology, at the Sorbonne in 1933–34, where he was influenced by Gabriel Marcel.
 When Ricœur was in Paris, he attended the Friday gatherings held by this philosopher who introduced him to Edmund Husserl.
 During those "meetings" students, professors, intellectuals would gather for several hours of lively discussion.
 Among them there were: Merleau-Ponty, Emmanuel Levinas, Luigi Pareyson, Nikolai Berdyaev, Paul-Louis Landsberg, and Sartre.
 Ricœur also joined the Esprit magazine, which had been founded in 1932 by Emmanuel Mounier.

-In 1934 he completed a DES thesis (diplôme d'études supérieures, roughly equivalent to an M.A. thesis) titled Problème de Dieu chez Lachelier et Lagneau (The Problem of God in Lachelier and Lagneau), concerning some of the theological views of French philosophers Jules Lachelier (1832–1918) and Jules Lagneau (1851–1894).
+In 1934, he completed a DES thesis (diplôme d'études supérieures, roughly equivalent to an M.A.) titled Problème de Dieu chez Lachelier et Lagneau (The Problem of God in Lachelier and Lagneau), concerning some of the theological views of French philosophers Jules Lachelier (1832–1918) and Jules Lagneau (1851–1894).
 In 1935, Paul was awarded the second-highest agrégation mark in the nation for philosophy, presaging a bright future.

 On 14 August 1935, in Rennes, Paul married Simone Lejas (23 October 1911 – 7 January 1998), with whom he had five children: Jean-Paul (born 15 January 1937), Marc (born 22 February 1938), Noëlle (born 30 November 1940), Olivier (10 July 1947 – 22 March 1986), and Étienne (born 1953).
 In 1936–37, he fulfilled his military service.